 Teams compete in a bracket format with their positions determined by the qualification test scores.
 (Team 1 plays Team 16, Team 2 plays Team 15, etc.)

 Shows will be recorded on Saturdays and Sundays.
-Teams that win their second game on Saturday, December 8, Sunday, December 9, Saturday December 15 or Sunday December 16 will return on Saturday, November 17.
-The four winners from that day will return the next day for the semi-final and Championship.
-Schools must be able to compete on either weekend day and be able to travel to Boston on Sunday, January 27, 2018 and/or Monday, January 28, 2018 (dates subject to change) for tapings that can last late into the evening.
-Maine Public will work with schools to organize and fund travel.
+Teams that win their second game on Saturday, December 8, Sunday, December 9, Saturday December 15 or Sunday December 16 will return on Saturday January 12, 2019 to play the semi-finals and (for the semi-finals winners) the Maine championship.
+Schools must be able to compete on either weekend day and be able to travel to Boston on Sunday, January 27, 2019 and/or Monday, January 28, 2018 (dates subject to change) for tapings that can last late into the evening.
+Maine Public will work with schools to organize and fund reasonable travel costs.

 Each school selected to compete must appoint a coach or coaches who will serve as the school’s liaison with Maine Public.
 All specific information regarding taping dates, show format, scoring procedures, etc. will be handled by the coach and Maine Public.